beckswu/beckswu.github.io/_posts/2018-09-23-linear-algebra.markdown

 - 2nd: perpendicular to 1st, greatest variability of what's left
 -  ... and so on until d (original dimensionality)

 FIrst m << d components become m new dimensions.
-Change coodinates of every data point to hese dimensions
+Change coodinates of every data point to these dimensions

 ![](\img\post\Linear-Algebra\pic3.png)